awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-sr.md

 1. Open the [https://console.aws.amazon.com/ram/home#OwnedResources:](https://console.aws.amazon.com/ram/home#OwnedResources:) page in the AWS RAM console\.

-1. Because AWS RAM resource shares exist in specific AWS Regions, choose the appropriate AWS Region from the drop\-down list in the upper\-right corner of the console\.
+1. Because AWS RAM resource shares exist in specific AWS Regions, choose the appropriate AWS Region from the dropdown list in the upper\-right corner of the console\.

 1. For each shared resource, the following information is available:
    + **Resource ID** – The ID of the resource\.
 Choose the ID of a resource to open a new browser tab to view the resource in its native service console\.
    + **Resource type** – The type of resource\.
    + **Last share date** – The date on which the resource was last shared\.
    + **Resource shares** – The number of resource shares that include the resource\.
-Choose the value to list the resource shares\.
+To see the list of the resource shares, choose the number\.
    + **Principals** – The number of principals who can access the resource\.
 Choose the value to view the principals\.

 ------